ddaaggeett/whiteSocket/README.md

 Want to be happy?
 Make the world around you better.
 ____________________________________________________________________________

-New development deams, start your engines!
+New development teams, start your engines!
 University is the perfect test market for the entire Blooprint.xyz  project...from development to testing its functionality in society.
 ____________________________________________________________________________

 Foreseeable applications: